raspberrypi/documentation/raspbian/applications/omxplayer.md

 ## All command line options

-This is a full list of options available in the build from 23rd September 2016, displayed using `omxplayer --help`.
+This is a full list of options available in the build from 23rd September 2016, displayed using `omxplayer --help`:

 ```
  -h  --help                  Print this help